 Looking to find out what’s so special about this shoe?
-Let’s start off – this is a classic Reebok Boxing Boot.
+Let’s start off - this is a classic Reebok Boxing Boot.
 Surprisingly, Reebok is not one of those brands that would release dozens of variations of boxing boots.
 It seems their approach has been to get a few boxing shoe types out and to get them right.
-Let’s get to it and see what Reebok Boxing Boots provide.
-Here’s our review on the best Reebok Boxing shoes.
+If you're unsure if Reebok is the brand of your choice, make sure to check out our review of best Adidas boxing shoes in 2020.
+Alright, without further ado, let’s get to it and see what Reebok Boxing Boots provide.
+Here's our review on the best Reebok Boxing shoes.

 To start off, Reebok rarely does shoes that are low-cut - when there is no ankle support.
 If you’re not familiar the different heights, to put it simple, low cut boots don’t offer much ankle stability; mid-cut do offer some ankle stability and high top offer the most ankle stability since it covers an entire ankle and sometimes a couple of inches above it.
 Reebok tends to add extra ankle strap on all of their boxing boots to offer that extra ankle support.
 When the support is gained from mid-cut along with a strap to strengthen the grip, you will not feel squeezed into Reebok shoes because you have level of control over the tightness.
 What adds to the comfort is that they are flexible yet firm at the same time.
 It’s kind of hard to explain but what it comes down for comfort is the flexibility and padding.
 As long as you get the right size, it should feel very natural to move in Reebok shoes.